-As DAS for the Western Hemisphere, Mr. Saunders is responsible for developing programs, policies and strategies designed to strengthen the United States’ commercial position in the Western Hemisphere.
-He oversees a network of 24 field offices throughout the region that help to carry out this mission.
+As Deputy Assistant Secretary for the Western Hemisphere, Ian Saunders is responsible for developing programs, policies and strategies designed to strengthen the United States’ commercial position in the Western Hemisphere.
+He oversees a network of 23 field offices throughout the region that help to carry out this mission.

-Aside from his experience with CBP and the preceding US Customs Service, Mr. Saunders was the Director of International Programs at the Federal Highway Administration for 8 years.
+Prior to ITA and CBP, he served for eight years as the Director of International Programs at the Federal Highway Administration.
 In that role, he led that agency’s information sharing and global technology exchange activities, advised senior leadership on international matters, and coordinated that agency’s contributions to the Department of Transportation’s international efforts.

 Saunders holds a Bachelor of Science in foreign service and a master’s degree from Georgetown University.
 He is also a graduate of the Senior Executive Fellows program at Harvard University and the Federal Executive Institute, and is a former Presidential Management Intern.
 He has been a member of the Senior Executive Service since 2008.